uk000/goto/README.md

 #
 ## Listener Label

-By default, a listener adds a header `Server: <port>` to each response it sends.
-A custom label can be added to a listener using these APIs.
+By default, each listener adds a header `Via-Goto: <port>` to each response it sends, where <port> is the port on which the listener is running (default being 8080).
+A custom label can be added to a listener using the label APIs described below.
+In addition to `Via-Goto`, each listener also adds another header `Goto-Host` that carries the pod/host name, pod namespace (or `local` if not running as a kubernetes pod), and pod/host IP address to identify where the response came from.

+#### APIs
 |METHOD|URI|Description|
 |---|---|---|
 | POST, PUT | /label/set/{label}  | Set label for this port |